 When submitting a planning application, please be aware that we will not be able to upload any single document over 5mb to our planning system.
-This will apply to documents submitted via the planning portal or emailed to us.
+This applies to documents submitted through the planning portal or emailed to us.

 This should be at an identified standard metric scale (typically 1:1250 or 1:2500, but wherever possible, plans should be scaled to fit onto A4 or A3 paper size).

 Some guidelines are:

 - plans should identify and name sufficient roads and/or buildings on land adjoining the application site to make sure that the exact location of the application site is clear

 - the application site should be edged clearly with a red line, it should include all land necessary to carry out the proposed development – for example, land required for access to the site from a public highway, visibility splays, landscaping, car parking and open areas around buildings